What is Google Search Console

 App Developers can integrate their apps seamlessly

-Web Developers can monitor and resolve common markup issues, such as errors in structured data
+Web Developers monitor and resolve common markup issues like errors in structured data

 Site Administrators can monitor and resolve server errors and site load issues